Q: I want to live in England. What do I need to do?

 Q: What type of camera do you use?

-Finally, I have some fancy pictures taken professionally on a camera that is super nice and way above my pay grade.
-I have no idea what those are shot on.
+Sometimes, I have some fancy pictures taken professionally on a camera that is super nice and way above my pay grade.
+I have no idea what those are shot on, as they are owned by photographer friends.
 You'll see these in a post like this.

 Q: What does Tyler do?